elliewix/Ways-Of-Installing-Python/ways-of-installing.md

 ## Interactive tool

-This one is pretty easy, becuase you don't need a very feature rich environment, and there are some stock options built into your Python installation.
+This one is pretty easy, because you don't need a very feature rich environment, and there are some stock options built into your Python installation.
 The interactive tools are great for when you're checking out data types interact, just doing quick tests if packages will import correctly, etc.  Some programs, like PyCharm, have a Python console built in, so that's an easy choice.
 Others, like Jupyter Notebooks, are natively interactive, so that may be sufficient (but caution, it can add clutter to your notebooks or mess up your local variables).

 There are three choices here:

 1. Use the stock command line Python instance, which is also IDLE but not an application.
 You can follow the directions in Appendix 1 to access this program, and it does require a bit of command line work.
 This will be your better choice if you're working with specific environments and have conda or PyPI packages installed.
 2. As an improvement to stock IDLE, use IPython.
-This should be automaically included with your Anaconda installation, and is accessed the same way as regular IDLE (in option 1).
+This should be automatically included with your Anaconda installation, and is accessed the same way as regular IDLE (in option 1).
 Instead of typing `python` you type in `ipython`.
-This environment has lots of extra tools, and copy/pasting multiple lines of code plays niceer in this environment.
+This environment has lots of extra tools, and copy/pasting multiple lines of code plays nicer in this environment.
 This is the one that I recommend.
 3. Use the IDLE application.
 When you download the Python application from [Python.org](https://www.python.org/downloads/) it'll effectively be this.
 This is a completely sufficient, if limited, environment to work in.
 This option that the bonus of being a regular program you can double click to open, and avoid working in the command line.
-Caution: this option will not be connected to your anaconda installation or any conda envirionments you make, so your PyPI or conda installed packages will not be available (this is technically possible, but so fussy that it isn't worth the headache).
+Caution: this option will not be connected to your anaconda installation or any conda environments you make, so your PyPI or conda installed packages will not be available (this is technically possible, but so fussy that it isn't worth the headache).

 # Appendix 1: Testing your Python installation